 More expensive models usually have more features and higher quality components, increasing repair costs, so service contracts for top-of-the-line RV models generally cost more than basic models.

 Some RV manufacturers also design their vehicles with technicians in mind, making it cheaper to replace mechanical components or easier for the repair facility to complete the work.
 This may affect the price for coverage with some extended warranty providers.

 The open road takes its toll on every rig that travels it, and living the RV lifestyle causes constant strain on all parts of the unit.
 This is something the dealership, the RV industry, and the repair facility understand well.
 It’s why a new unit is worth so much more, and why insurance coverage and warranties offer their best prices on new models and low-mileage late models.

-Older units are more likely to have issues, so coverage is more expensive.
-By some RV warranty administrator’s estimates, 80% of RVs will need repairs by their fifth year of operation.
-By the eight year, almost all RVs will have needed repairs.
+An older unit or used RV is more likely than a new RV to have issues, so coverage is more expensive.
+By some warranty administrator’s estimates, 80% of recreational vehicles will need repairs by their fifth year of operation.
+By the eight year, almost all RVs will have needed repair at some point.

 The deductible you choose also affects the price—plans with a higher deductible will have a lower overall cost, but you will spend more with each trip to the repair facility.